ScreebApp/developers/docs/sdk-android/group-assignation.md

 <u>Requirements:</u>

 * Group type and group name must be less than 128 characters long.
-* Authorized characters are alphanumeric (uppercase included) and you can insert the following special characters: '-' , '_' and ' ' (space).
+* Authorized characters are alphanumeric (uppercase included) and you can insert the following special characters: '-', '_', '.', ' ' (space), '/', and ':'.

 ```kotlin
 Screeb.assignGroup("company", "Apple")